ShehuLab/ROMEO/README.txt

                       is installed.
 For example:
      export ROMEO_ROSETTA_DIR=/home/kmolloy/rosetta_src_2017.08.59291_bundle

 You can then run CMake to build ROMEO.
+If Rosetta is configured properly, you should see a line in the cmake output that looks like:

+Rosetta plugin will be compiled.

 Normally, the build directory is kept separate from the source directory.
-So, lets assume that the following directories have been created for the source code and build area
+So, lets assume that the following directories have been created for the source code and build area respectively:
-respectively:

         unzip/git clone ROMEO into /home/myuser which will create the /home/myuser/ROMEO directory.
 	/home/myuser/ROMEO_bin will be used for building the exes.